Nobody wants to use these HTML tags 😭

-There’s a whole lot more to HTML than <div><a>, and <p>.
+There’s a whole lot of sophisticated tags to discover.

 1. progress and meter